agent-polyblank/fpl-wrapper/README.md

 ## License

-fpl is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+This project is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.